 “Most gene therapies are built on viruses found in nature.
 They have not evolved for very high productivity in a large-scale, animal component-free bioreactor,” said Cawood.

 “The more complicated the biologic becomes, the more parts of it require optimization, and the more analytics you require.”

-According to Kevin Alessandri, the cofounder and CEO/CTO of the French company TreeFrog Therapeutics, there is also a lot of waste in cell therapy manufacturing.
+According to TreeFrog Therapeutics’ co-founder, Kevin Alessandri, there is also a lot of waste in cell therapy manufacturing.